doug-salvati/Brick-Collector-Electron/README.md

 A work-in-progress LEGO® collection manager currently in development using React and Electron.

 ## Running
-You need a MySQL database called `brickcollectordev` initialized with `schema.sql`.
+You need a MySQL initialized with `schema.sql` with `config/mysql.config.js` set up appropriately from the template.
 You also need a [Rebrickable.com](https://rebrickable.com/api/) API key in `src/data/apikey.txt`.
 Then,
 ```